Current Affairs

-Portable Solar panels in railway tracks of Varanasi and it becomes the first city in India, Full details 2025.
+Portable Solar panels in railway tracks of Varanasi and It becomes the first City in India

 Green Energy Milestone at BLW, Varanasi